superdudnikteam/BrawlStars-v31/README.md

 - dnspython
 - colorama

+### MongoDB configuration
+First you'll need to put your MongoDB connection string in `config.json`.
+If you don't know how to get it here's a quick tutorial: https://imgur.com/a/oXI34dA

 ### Running the server
 In a terminal, type __`pip install -r requirements.txt`__ then run the server using __`python Main.py`__